danrouse/beatsaber-quest-modding-guide/README.md

 With a basic understanding of what's going on, let's walk through a few examples of simple modding operations so that you can make some changes to the game and see your efforts in action.
 Along the way, you'll encounter some new concepts that might not be elaborated on - you should be well-equipped enough from here to investigate those on your own.

-### Modifying a menu

-In this walkthrough, we'll modify the main menu and change the text on one of its options.

-*TODO: write the thing*

 ### Modifying a gameplay attribute

 In this walkthrough, we'll modify gameplay by decreasing note jump speed.
 Begin by creating a new project from the mod template (as described in [Starting a new project](#starting-a-new-project))